WisdomAmuzu/WisdomAmuzu/README.md

 - 👋 Hi, Wisdom Here
-This readme will me transformed very soon.<br /> It can be empty for now as I am focused on building good applications.
+This readme will be transformed very soon.<br /> It can be empty for now as I am focused on building good applications.

 <!---
 WisdomAmuzu/WisdomAmuzu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.